 To learn more about shared follow-up care for cancer survivors, watch this short 3 minute rapid learning video.

-- Cancer Australia principles of shared care for early breast cancer
+- Cancer Australia shared cancer follow-up and survivorship care: early breast cancer

 - SCORE: Shared care of colorectal cancer survivors: Protocol for a randomised controlled trial (2017) (related article)